Agile-Labs-Tech/agilelabs-isms-policy/07 Secure-devt policy/README.md

 2. This is primarily an environment to tests the software and system before implementation and upgrade.
 3. The secure environment is provisioned by using a separate network segment for testing.
 4. Software may be developed in-house or outsourced to external software vendors, who must comply with information security requirements as defined under ISO 27001:2022 Control 5.19 (Supplier Relationships Security).
-5. For software developed and hosted by third parties, and used by Agile Lab on a subscription basis, the service provider will also be required to ensure a secure development environment for the implementation of new and upgrade systems.
+5. For software developed and hosted by third parties, and used by Agile Labs on a subscription basis, the service provider will also be required to ensure a secure development environment for the implementation of new and upgrade systems.
 6. In the event that third parties doesn't have a secure development environment for implemented, the upgrade will be done within our secure development environment.

 ## Security requirements

 1. When acquiring new information systems or developing or changing existing ones, SA or TL must document security requirements in the Security Requirements Specification (see Appendix).
-2. This includes in-house developed application and database software; as well as software belonging to Agile Lab that is hosted in external data centres.
+2. This includes in-house developed application and database software; as well as software belonging to Agile Labs that is hosted in external data centres.
-3. This also applies to application software and database systems and services subscribed (by Agile Lab) from external software service providers.
+3. This also applies to application software and database systems and services subscribed (by Agile Labs) from external software service providers.

 ## Checking and testing the implementation of security requirements